 - Appealing option for people with existing anemia, Crohn’s disease and numerous other conditions that make them too high-risk for intestinal bypass procedures.

 - Can be done laparoscopically in patients weighing over 500 pounds.

-Disadvantages of the Vertical Sleeve Gastrectomy Weight Loss Surgery
+Disadvantages of the Vertical Sleeve Gastrectomy (VSG) Bariatric Weight Loss Surgery

 - Potential for inadequate weight loss or weight regain.
 While this is true for all procedures, it is theoretically more possible with procedures that do not have an intestinal bypass.